habedi/PracticalMachineLearning/README.md

 * [An unofficial Python extension package repository for Windows](https://www.lfd.uci.edu/~gohlke/pythonlibs)
 * [LIBOL](https://github.com/LIBOL/LIBOL): An online learning library
 * [Smile](https://haifengl.github.io/smile/): "Smile is a fast and comprehensive machine learning system"- Smile's website
-* [Tablesaw](https://github.com/jtablesaw/tablesaw): A daydreamer and visualization library for Java
+* [Tablesaw](https://github.com/jtablesaw/tablesaw): A daydreamer and visualisation library for Java
 * [TensorFlow Models](https://github.com/tensorflow/models): A repository of models and examples built with TensorFlow
-* [Curated list of graph embedding methods](https://github.com/chihming/awesome-network-embedding): A collection of paper-code pairs for state of the art graph embeddings(a.k.a network representational learning) algorithms
+* [Curated list of graph embedding methods](https://github.com/chihming/awesome-network-embedding): A collection of paper-code pairs for the state of the art graph embeddings(a.k.a network representational learning) algorithms
 * [Curated list of resources for Recommender Systems](https://github.com/chihming/competitive-recsys)
-* [Pegasus](http://www.cs.cmu.edu/~pegasus/): An open-source system for analyzing huge graphs, It seems it is not being developed or maintained for a long time
+* [Pegasus](http://www.cs.cmu.edu/~pegasus/): An open-source system for analysing huge graphs, It seems it is not being developed or maintained for a long time
 * [Dataset](https://github.com/pudo/dataset): A handy tool to simplify the task of reading and writing to relational databases
 * [Twython](https://github.com/ryanmcgrath/twython): A Twitter API library in pure Python with tonnes of features
 * [Apache TinkerPop](http://tinkerpop.apache.org/): A cool graph storage and computation framework, it can be used both as a graph analytics platform and a graph database system, love the little gremlins!